Besufekad-HAZ/Math-Magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

---> I would like to thank the Microverse team for allowing us to work on this Leaderboard API project.
+--> I would like to thank the Microverse team for allowing us to work on this Math magicians project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>